-When purchasing leads of any kind, it’s always a good idea to ask where they come from.
+When purchasing probate leads online, it’s always a good idea to ask where they come from.
 Well, it‘s not a secret that ours come directly from court documents.
 But how exactly does the precise information from those official case files full of court terminology make its way into our software?

 For the sake of full transparency, we’d like to share with you the entire process of data harvesting.